OmniOneID/did-ca-server/docs/installation/OpenDID_CAServer_Installation_Guide.md

 <br/>

 ## 2.3.
 Node.js Installation
-To run the React-based Issuer Admin Console, `Node.js` and `npm` are required.
+To run the React-based ca Admin Console, `Node.js` and `npm` are required.

 npm (Node Package Manager) is used to install and manage dependencies needed for frontend development.